jesobreira/ForAdults/README.md

 All code of application stay in folder www.

-Sugestions, critical or improvements create issues or contact jr.design_2010@hotmail.com
+Sugestions, critical or improvements create issues contact jr.design_2010@hotmail.com